Local News Links:... .........................

 Rescuers dug through the rubble at the rear of the building to get at the trapped firemen.

 Charles McPherson and Edmond Molyneux were barely alive.
 They were rushed to St. Boniface hospital where Molyneux regained consciousness just long enough to witness last rites being given to his colleague.
-He then died.
+Both men died.

-The same two men had responded to a hay barn fire earlier in the evening and both had to be pulled unconscious from the structure due to smoke inhalation.
+Earlier that day, the same firefighters responded to a hay barn fire and both had to be pulled unconscious from the structure due to smoke inhalation.

 http://peel.library.ualberta.ca/postcards/PC001321.html